Skip to content

 Implementation memo

-The decisions, assumptions, risks, non-goals, and recommended path captured in plain language.
+The decisions, assumptions, risks, non-goals, and recommended path, captured in plain language — written so whoever does the build can work from it.

 Scope boundary